Real-Dev-Squad/website-api-contracts/impersonation/README.md

   - **Code:** 500
     - **Content:** `{ "statusCode": 500, "error": "Internal Server Error", "message": "An internal server error occurred" }`

 #### Authentication and Authorization

 - Authentication is required for accessing this endpoint.

 #### Additional Notes

-- This endpoint returns a specific impersonation request with respect to the request ID.
+- This endpoint returns the impersonation request matching the provided `id`.
 - It returns 404 not found if the request does not exist